erri4/wslshare/README.md

     an experimental project for connecting to a gmail account a reading messages.

 ## pyautogui :
+### autosend :
-    grabs focus on whatsapp and a contact and sends a message.
+    grabs focus on whatsapp and a contact and spams a message.

 ## req :
     sends an http request to a given url and stores the reply in req.html.